isteps-sps-lab/betterfactory-cognitive-hri/README.md

 At the same time, a REST controller is defined to receive notifications from OCB.
 All the notifications are converted into an Avro-serializable object and forwarded to dedicated KB topics.

+### consensus
+The *consensus* component downloads the worker responses collected with the "Consensus" questionnaire (GForm).
+Each response contains static data about the worker, which are pushed to the *models* component by means of its REST API.
+A cron job is exploited to download new responses.

 ### Dependencies

 #### middleware